U.S. 'looking for a deal' with China on trade: White House adviser

 “We’re still very far apart,” he said.

-Branstad said the United States could rescind the “Section 301” tariffs if China opened its agriculture and auto markets.
+Branstad said the United States could change the “Section 301” tariffs if China opened its agriculture and auto markets.

 Increasing U.S. exports of liquefied natural gas could also be an area where the two countries could agree, he said.